 For the year ending December 31, 2016, we retired a portion of our 2023 Notes with a face value of \$14.1 million and carrying value of \$13.9 million by way of purchase in the open market.
 The 2023 Notes were purchased for a total settlement price of \$11.6 million resulting in a gain of \$2.3 million, which is included in other income (expense), net in the consolidated statements of operations.
-As a result of the partial retirement of our 2023 Notes, we entered into a partial termination agreement of the capped call option transaction described above.
-The partial termination agreement of the capped call option transaction described as an increase in additional paid-in capital in our consolidated balance sheets as of December 31, 2016.
+As a result of the partial retirement of our 2023 Notes, we entered into a partial termination agreement of the capped call option transaction enabled us to receive \$0.6 million from the counterparty, which was recorded as an increase in additional paid-in capital in our consolidated balance sheets as of December 31, 2016.